 The digital transformation brings people in separate teams - often across borders - in contact with each other.
 This complicates the common togetherness, the collective problem solving as well as the communication in general.

 Already the basic coordination, eg appointments and book meeting rooms, can no longer be done by acclamation.
 Cooperation in different time zones, languages or cultures can make the effective implementation of projects even more difficult.
 In the worst case, not only the efficiency of the teams suffers, but also the cohesion of the colleagues.

 All these factors can be summarized under the term "unequal presence".
-In order for companies to bring their employees across national borders, to improve their efficiency and thus to exploit the full potential of the company, powerful communication technologies and innovative concepts for effective networking are required.
+In order for companies to bring their employees across national borders, improve their efficiency and thus exploit the full potential of the company, powerful communication technologies and innovative concepts for effective networking are required.

 Identification loss with the company